 You May also like to read: A Complete Guide to Upper Dolpo Trek

 What’s the price for food in the Upper Dolpo?

-Due to the distant proximity of the town, since Upper Dolpo is one of the remote areas of Nepal, the cost of food here is usually more expensive.
-All who have been to other base camps in Nepal will know the rule that as the elevation rises, the cost of food increases.
+Due to the distant proximity of the town, since Upper Dolpo is one of Nepal’s remote areas, the cost of food is usually more expensive.
+All who have been to other base camps in Nepal will know the rule that the cost of food increases because the elevation rises.
 That is because food distribution is more complicated.